 A trace sink is the final CoreSight component in a trace interconnect.
 A system can have more than one trace sink, configured to collect overlapping or distinct sets of trace data.
 Trace sinks can stream data off chip, provide a dedicated buffer, or route trace data into shared system memory.
 These different solutions cover a wide range of latency and bandwidth capabilities

-Stay tuned for my next blog which looks at processor trace architectures and debug access ports.
+If you enjoyed this piece, why not read my next blog, below, which looks at processor trace architectures and debug access ports.
 If you have any questions then please leave a comment below, I'll get back to you ASAP!

 All CoreSight systems will include at least one ROM table.